EventStorming

 EventStorming was born more or less by chance around 2013 to draft complex software business processes in an Event-Driven way.

-The initial name, “Event-based modelling”, was dropped during Vaughn Vernon’s IDDD Tour (found some notes from Jef Claes and Tom Janssens), where Alberto Brandolini featured as a guest trainer.
+The initial name, “Event-based modelling”, originates from Vaughn Vernon’s IDDD Tour (notes from Jef Claes and Tom Janssens), where Alberto Brandolini was a guest trainer.
 The term “Event-based” was already used in Vaughn’s material, so a last-minute name change happened just before going on stage in Leuwen, and EventStorming was born.

 (Yep, the official spelling is a single word: EventStorming, not Event Storming).